 It is the week before Christmas and I have just sent my Crochet book off to the printers.
 It should be for sale on Amazon in a couple of months!
+It’s all about Latch hooking for beginners but not in the rag rugging sense… it’s all about making traditional crochet much easier to teach and learn! *edit …. it is now available for sale.. check it out!
 Meanwhile I am returning to this blog to share some of the ideas in the book.
 It is all about a fresh look at crochet using a latch hook!
-So it’s a new and exciting hobby.
-Kids get so absorbed in it.
-And it is mistake free learning, no dropped stitches !
-Continue reading Latch Hooking for Beginners
+So it’s a new … Continue reading Latch Hooking for Beginners

 Bullion stitch is one of the main basic stitches used in Latch Hook Crochet You can use bullion stitches freely in your latch patches.When using a latch hook it is much easier to hook in between the stitches, than to try and pick up small stitches at the top of the row.
 Continue reading Bullion Stitch

-note date of this post.
-I was still experimenting here, but using own self made variegated yarn has become an essential part of teaching Latch Hook Crochet.
-Kids can see what is happening in their work better and also young ones enjoy the next colour yarn coming up!!
-This one shows up the stitches a bit better, but I still think longer stretches of colour?
-Bullion stitches have been introduced here as an easy stitch, using a latch hook.
-Still playing with variegated yarn.
-I am happy that this one shows up the puff stitch.
-Also on the ‘petal’ shapes, … Continue reading Using variegated yarn… 2019 update!
-How to use variegated yarn in your Latch Patches
+Note date of this post….
+I was still experimenting here, but using variegated yarn (self made) has become an essential part of teaching Latch Hook Crochet.
+Also not that I use a latch hook to teach crochet instead of a traditional crochet hook because it is much easier!
+Also, if you are wondering what a Latch patch is, see here.
+Using variegated yarn, Kids can see what is happening in their work better and also young ones enjoy the next colour yarn coming up!!
+This one shows up the stitches a bit better, but I still think longer stretches of … Continue reading Using variegated yarn… How to use variegated yarn in your Latch Patches